rmastand/MODProducer/README.md

    1. a path to the ROOT files that you want to process.
 Note that this is the same as the second argument in the previous command.
    2. a path to the registry file.
-   3. a path to the output directory
+   3. a path to the output directory for the stats files
    4. a path to the lumibyls csv file
-   5. a path to the output for the skimmed lumibyls file
+   5. a path to the output for the skimmed lumibyls file (will not be used again)
    6. data type, Data or Sim
    7. data year, 2010B, 2011A, or 2011
-   8. trigger category
+   8. trigger category (ex Jet, Muon)
-   9. version number
+   9. version number (6 for now)

    ```
    cmsenv
    ```